config-i1/greybox/cran-comments.md

 **Rhub, Ubuntu Linux 16.04 LTS, R-release, GCC; Fedora Linux, R-devel, clang, gfortran:**
 >* checking package dependencies ...
 NOTE
 >Package which this enhances but not available for checking: ‘vars’
+>
+>* checking Rd cross-references ...
+NOTE
+>Package unavailable to check Rd xrefs: ‘gnorm’

 Similar to the previous comments.
 Not clear, why.
+Both are on CRAN.

 **Debian Linux, R-devel, GCC ASAN/UBSAN:**
 Finds an error in a function, not related to the greybox package, but to some unrelated files backref.cpp and scheduler.cpp.